tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

 2. Modify the connection string named `SqlServerConnectionString` to match your remote SQL Server credentials.

-    - Replace the value of "data source" with your SqlServerDw VM's public IP address.
+    - Replace the value of "data source" with your SqlServer2017 VM's public IP address.

     - Replace the value of "password" with Password.1!!